pilcrowonpaper/pilcrow/src/posts/gdpr-analytics.md

 1. Assign every user an id and store it on initial request.
 2. Store some flag to users who visit your site.

-The first option violates GDPR as it requires you to process personal data (a unique identifier), and the second option violates the ePrivacy Directive as you're storing data onto the user's device if you don't show a cookie banner.
+The first option, in my opinion, violates GDPR as it requires you to process personal data (a unique identifier), and the second option violates the ePrivacy Directive as you're storing data onto the user's device if you don't show a cookie banner.

 | service   | possible violation                          | relevant legislation |
 | --------- | ------------------------------------------- | -------------------- |